 - Evaluate and interpret individual and group assessment in a multicultural society.

 - Utilize research methods commonly used in the counseling profession.

 - Demonstrate skills in applying principles of advocacy toward promoting cultural understanding and positive social change in individuals, communities, and society.

 - Achieve personal growth and sustainability in the profession.

-The M.S. in Career Counseling is not accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-However, the program was developed to reflect the professional criteria set forth by leading counseling organizations.
-Since Walden’s M.S. in Career Counseling is a new program, the university is not yet able to apply for CACREP accreditation.
-Students will be notified if the program becomes accredited in the future.
+The M.S. in Marriage, Couple, and Family Counseling is not accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+However, the program was developed to be in line with CACREP national standards for preparing professional counselors with expertise in working with couples and families.
+Since Walden’s M.S. in Marriage, Couple, and Family Counseling is a new program, the university is in the process of applying for CACREP accreditation.
+Students will be notified at such time if the program becomes accredited in the future.

 Walden is committed to providing the information about your program.
 Please find detailed information for the M.S. in Marriage, Couple, and Family Counseling program relating to the types of occupations this program may lead to, completion rate, program costs, and median loan debt of students who have graduated from this program.